bboinnovate20/albarika-computer-institute/css-one/instruction.md

    - Use a readable font - 16px
    - Remove the default browser margin

-2. Style the main container
+2. Style the main class
    - Set the width to about 70% of the page
    - Center it using margin
    - Add padding inside the container